 Mid-Atlantic Neurocritical Care Symposium

-The first annual Mid-Atlantic Neurocritical Care Symposium will bring together experts from The University of Maryland, Johns Hopkins University, INOVA, and beyond to discuss the basics of the caring for critically ill neurological patients, as well as highlight recent innovations in the field.
+The first annual Mid-Atlantic Neurocritical Care Symposium will bring together experts from The University of Maryland/Shock Trauma Hospital, Johns Hopkins University, INOVA, Christiana Care, and beyond to discuss the basics of caring for critically ill neurological patients, as well as highlight recent innovations in the field.

-The conference will take place over two days the University of Maryland School of Medicine in Baltimore.
-The first day will offer a comprehensive review of the essentials of neurocritical care with a special focus on board relevant material.
-Alternatively, for those interested, a full day Emergency Neurological Life Support course will be offered including high-fidelity mannequin based simulation.
-Day two will transition to innovations and controversies in the field in the form of case discussions, roundtables, debates, and two keynote addresses.
+The conference will occur over two days at the University of Maryland School of Medicine in Baltimore.
+The first day will offer a comprehensive review of the essentials of neurocritical care with a special focus on board-relevant material.
+Alternatively, for those interested, a full-day Emergency Neurological Life Support course will be offered, including high-fidelity mannequin-based simulation.
+Day two will transition to innovations and controversies in the field through case discussions, roundtables, debates, and two keynote addresses.

 Learning Objectives